reedmaniac/ethicura/README.md

 ### Code Styling (aka Linting)

+- Run `./vendor/bin/pint` within the Sail/Docker container and it will take care of the backend.
-Just run `./vendor/bin/pint` within the Sail/Docker container and it should handle it all for you.
+- Run `npm run lint` within the Sail/Docker container and it will check the frontend.